Brewing: Lautering

 Lautering is the separation of the wort (the liquid containing the sugar extracted during mashing) from the grains.
 This is done either in a mash tun outfitted with a false bottom, in a lauter tun, or in a mash filter.
 Most separation processes have two stages: first wort run-off, during which the extract is separated in an undiluted state from the spent grains, and sparging, in which extract which remains with the grains is rinsed off with hot water.
 The lauter tun is a tank with holes in the bottom small enough to hold back the large bits of grist and hulls (the ground or milled cereal).
 The bed of grist that settles on it is the actual filter.
 Some lauter tuns have provision for rotating rakes or knives to cut into the bed of grist to maintain good flow.
 The knives can be turned so they push the grain, a feature used to drive the spent grain out of the vessel.
 The mash filter is a plate-and-frame filter.
-The empty frames contain the mash, including the spent grains, and have a capacity of around one hectoliter.
+The empty frames contain the mash, including the spent grains, and have a capacity of around one hectolitre.
 The plates contain a support structure for the filter cloth.
 The plates, frames, and filter cloths are arranged in a carrier frame like so: frame, cloth, plate, cloth, with plates at each end of the structure.
 Newer mash filters have bladders that can press the liquid out of the grains between spargings.
 The grain does not act like a filtration medium in a mash filter.

 Boiling

 After mashing, the beer wort is boiled with hops (and other flavourings if used) in a large tank known as a "copper" or brew kettle – though historically the mash vessel was used and is still in some small breweries.
-The boiling process is where chemical reactions take place, including sterilization of the wort to remove unwanted bacteria, releasing of hop flavours, bitterness and aroma compounds through isomerization, stopping of enzymatic processes, precipitation of proteins, and concentration of the wort.
-Finally, the vapours produced during the boil volatilise off-flavours, including dimethyl sulfide precursors.
+The boiling process is where chemical reactions take place, including sterilisation of the wort to remove unwanted bacteria, releasing of hop flavours, bitterness and aroma compounds through isomerisation, stopping of enzymatic processes, precipitation of proteins, and concentration of the wort.
+Finally, the vapours produced during the boil volatilise off-flavours, including dimethyl sulphide precursors.
 The boil is conducted so that it is even and intense – a continuous "rolling boil".
 The boil on average lasts between 45 and 90 minutes, depending on its intensity, the hop addition schedule, and volume of water the brewer expects to evaporate.
 At the end of the boil, solid particles in the hopped wort are separated out, usually in a vessel called a "whirlpool".